 None of your actual readers will ever see it, so why worry about it.
 Got an outrageous or provocative thought?
 Fuck it, get it down on the page.
 Let the words flow out around your topic.
 If you’ve planned the topic and already got a structure to follow, great.
 But if not, just get some words out, anyway.

 Then walk away.
-Let the words sit and stew like good cup of tea.
+Let the words sit and brew like a good pot of tea.
 Because when you go back, you’ll have fresh eyes.
-You’ll have material to work with.
+You’ll have something to work with.
 And re-writing to make words better is far easier than writing a first draft.

 It’s more fun for a start.